-Provincial and federal laws specifically require employers to provide equal pay for equal work.
+Provincial and Federal laws specifically require employers to provide equal pay for equal work.
 Because pay equity is an anti-discriminatory measure, pay equity violations are also prohibited under human rights legislation.

 The definition of “equal pay for equal work” depends on the specific law that applies.
-For example, the Pay Equity Act in Ontario requires women and men to be paid equally for jobs that are different but of equal value to their employer.
+For example, in Ontario the Pay Equity Act requires women and men to be paid equally for jobs that are different but of equal value to their employer.
 On the other hand, the Employment Standards Act requires equal pay for men and women performing a job with substantially the same skill, effort, and level of responsibility in the same establishment.

-Levitt LLP’s lawyers are experts in employment law in Toronto, the GTA and across Canada.
+Our employment lawyers at LSCS Law are experts in employment law in Toronto, the GTA and across Canada.

 Schedule a consultation today with one of our employment lawyers in Toronto, the GTA or across Canada to learn about your options.